rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/put-attach-voume-to-server-servers-server-id-os-volume-attachments.rst

     PUT /servers/{server_id}/os-volume_attachments

-Attaches volume to a specified server
+This operation attaches volume to a specified server.
 You can attach one or more volumes in a single request.

 For information about creating volumes, see `Rackspace Cloud Block Storage Developer Guide <http://docs.rackspace.com/cbs/api/v1.0/cbs-devguide/content/index.html>`__.